naveenshankar/company-exercise/Readme.md

 * do you work within the testCode directory

-## submit your work
-submit your testCode directory, and anything else you've built as a zip file back to your recruiter.
-If running your solution will require the grader to do anything beyond dropping your testCode directory into a running node server, let us know.

-## questions/troubleshooting setup issues
-Ping you're recruiter and they'll help you get it working

 # Functionality Implemented
 *Show a list of companies
 *Show the details/full record of an existing company